bigbluebutton/greenlight/SAMLconfiguration.md

 2. Set SAML_IDP_SSO_URL variable.
 SAML_IDP_SSO_URL is the URL to which the authentication request should be sent.
 This would be on the identity provider.
 It can be found in the IdP's metadata in the <md:SingleSignOnService> tag.
 Get this tag from IdP metadata.

 3. Set SAML_IDP_SLO_URL variable.
 SAML_IDP_SLO_URL is the URL to which the logout request should be sent.
 This would be on the identity provider.
 It can be found in the IdP's metadata in the <md:SingleLogoutService> tag.
 Get this tag from IdP metadata.
-4. SAML_CALLBACK_URL is the URL on which the authentication response are waiting.
-By default, "http:/<greenlight domain>/auth/saml/callback"
+4. Set SAML_CALLBACK_URL which is the URL on which the authentication response is expected.
+For example: "http://<greenlight_domain>/auth/saml/callback"

 5. IDP_CERTIFICATE is the filename of the certificate used by the IDP that located in cert/idp folder.
 6. SAML_NAME_IDENTIFIER - could get from IdP metadata. by default it is "urn:oasis:names:tc:SAML:2.0:nameid-format:transient"